 - Place them on a plate lined with kitchen papers to drain excessive oil.

-- Repeat the same procedure to fry the remaining murukku.
+- Repeat the same procedure to fry the remaining.

 - Store them in an airtight container at room temperature.

-- For old people who find it difficult to chew murukku, we can make thin crispy murukku as below.
+- For old people who find it difficult to chew these savories, we can make them thin crispy as below.

-- We can also make these crunchy murukku specially for children.
+- We can also make these crunchy specially for children.

-- It is important to heat the oil steadily in medium flame so as to make each & every batch of murukku crunchy.
+- It is important to heat the oil steadily in medium flame so as to make each & every batch crunchy.
 It is not advisable to increase or decrease the flame between each batch.
-So we need to form murukku on the baking sheet using all the dough before heating up the oil.
+So it is better to form murukku on the baking sheet using all the dough before heating up the oil.

-- If you want to make murukku in large quantity, you can prepare dough in small quantity (as above) and make at least 25 murukku per batch.
+- If you want to make it in large quantity, you can prepare dough in batches of small quantity (as above) and prepare approximately 25 pieces in each batch.